leoAshu/nodejs-essentials/README.md

 # Node.js Essentials

-Node.js is a cross-platform, open-source and an asynchronous event-driven JavaScript runtime evironment.
+Node.js is a `cross-platform`, `open-source` and an `asynchronous event-driven` JavaScript runtime evironment.

 # Table of Contents: